the-programmers-hangout/website/src/content/site/beginners.md

 - StackOverflow
 - This Server
 - Reddit
-- Class - if you're in class and you don't know something, raise your hand man!
+- Class - if you're in class and you don't know something, raise your hand!

 Remember that googling is a skill; you're asking the internet "what is this thing?"
 Be specific about what you don't know, and it will help you.
 ‎